For Career Services

 You've seen it.
 A student who's sharp, capable, clearly has something to offer, and completely freezes when someone asks what they bring to a team or to their work.

 This is especially common with humanities majors, liberal arts students, and generalists.
 They don't have a technical skill to point to.
 They were trained to think, not to pitch.
-So when it's time to explain their value, they come up empty, not because they lack value, but because they lack language for it.
+So when it's time to explain what they bring, they come up empty, not because they have nothing to offer, but because they don't have a way to talk about it.

 What's missing is more foundational.
-Before students can explain what they bring, they need to understand how they create value in the first place.
+Before students can explain what they bring, they need to understand how they contribute in the first place.

 What North does

-Cgility North is a 60-minute facilitated workshop that gives students language for how they work, before the resume, before the interview, before the stakes get high.
+Cgility North is a facilitated workshop that helps students see how they work: before the resume, before the interview, before the stakes get high.

 It's not a personality test.
 It's not career advice.
 It's not an evaluation.
-Students leave with a Card—a one-page reference for how they create value that they can actually use.
+Students leave with a Card, a portable reference for how they contribute that they can actually use.

 North doesn't compete with what you're already doing.
-It gives it a foundation.
+It gives it a foundation, a compass students can return to.
 Skills training lands better when students know where they fit.
 Interview prep works better when they have something real to say.
-Career conversations go deeper when there's shared vocabulary to build on.
+Career conversations go deeper when there's a shared reference point to build on.

 What you'll notice

 Programs that run North typically see students who can actually answer "tell me about yourself" without freezing.
 Less panic about not having a hard skill.
-More confident articulation of value, not because they learned a script, but because they finally have a footing.
+More confident articulation of how they work β not because they learned a script, but because they finally have footing.

 You'll also notice better self-selection into roles.
 When students understand how they work, they stop chasing jobs that look good and start choosing environments that actually fit.
 That means better retention, faster onboarding, and fewer early-career misfires.

-And cohorts develop shared vocabulary.
-They can reference how they work with each other, which helps with team projects, peer feedback, and the kind of collaboration that carries into early career.
+And cohorts develop a shared reference point.
+They can talk about how they work with each other, which helps with team projects, peer feedback, and the kind of collaboration that carries into early career.

 How it fits